Golda Meir: Portrayals in film and theater

 Meir's story has been the subject of many fictionalized portrayals.
 In 1977, Anne Bancroft played Meir in William Gibson's Broadway play Golda.
 The Australian actress Judy Davis played a young Meir in the television film A Woman Called Golda (1982), opposite Leonard Nimoy.
 Ingrid Bergman played the older Meir in the same film.
 Actress Colleen Dewhurst portrayed Meir in the 1986 TV movie Sword of Gideon.

 In 2003, American Jewish actress Tovah Feldshuh portrayed her on Broadway in Golda's Balcony, Gibson's second play about Meir's life.
 The play was controversial for implying that Meir considered using nuclear weapons during the Yom Kippur War.
 Valerie Harper portrayed Meir in the touring company production and in the film version of Golda's Balcony.
 In 2005, actress Lynn Cohen portrayed Meir in Steven Spielberg's film Munich.

 Tovah Feldshuh assumed the role of Meir again in the 2006 English-language French movie O Jerusalem.
 She was played by the Polish actress Beata Fudalej in the 2009 dramatic film The Hope directed by Márta Mészáros.

 English actor Helen Mirren portrayed Meir in the 2023 biopic film Golda, directed by Guy Nattiv and produced by Michael Kuhn.
 The film centres on the Yom Kippur War.

-As of April 2021, a TV miniseries Lioness starring Shira Haas is also currently being produced and will be directed by Barbra Streisand.
+As of April 2021, a TV miniseries Lioness starring Shira Haas is also currently being produced and will be directed by Barbra Streisand.As of August 2026, IMBd listed it as in development.